Home > About > Faculty Profiles > Mukti M. Rana, PhD

 Graduate Students

-1. Kevin Diaz Aponte: PhD in Optics (Research Area: Interface Study of 2D and 3D materials)
+1. Kevin Diaz-Aponte: PhD in Optics (Research Area: Interface Study of 2D and 3D materials)

 2. Femina Vadakepurathu: PhD in Optics (Research Area: Ge Based Thin Films for Microbolometeric Applications)